aseeds10/credit-risk-classification/README.md

      - UnHealthy: 0.96

 * **Random Forest Model Results:**
+    * Test Acc: 0.992
+    * Precision
+      - Healthy Loan: 1
+      - Unhealthy Loan: 0.94
-    * Description of Model 3 Accuracy, Precision, and Recall scores.
+    *   Recall
+     - Healthy: 1
+     - Unhealthy: 0.99
+    * F1 Score
+     - Healthy: 1
+     - UnHealthy: 0.96

 * **KNN Model Results:**
+    * Test Acc: 0.992
+    * Precision
+      - Healthy Loan: 1
+      - Unhealthy Loan: 0.90
-    * Description of Model 3 Accuracy, Precision, and Recall scores.
+    *   Recall
+     - Healthy: 1
+     - Unhealthy: 0.97
+    * F1 Score
+     - Healthy: 1
+     - UnHealthy: 0.93

 ## Summary
-In summary, I found that the **[WRITE MOST ACCURATE MODEL]** was the best one for this use.
-This model [WRITE REASONS HERE; SEE BELOW]

-[Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.]
+In summary, I found that the **Decision Tree** was the best one for this use.
+This model kept the high f1 score for healthy loans seen by the other models but also had a higher f1 score unhealthy loans and improved confusion matrix relative to the other models.
+I would still reccommend human supervison with making the final decision due to the small chances of false positives and negatives, as both are important for banking institutions when handing out a loan.